VCosmo/VCosmo_Repo/README.md

 - `PP_plots`: Contains some examples of PP-plots.
 The figures are labeled with gw`number` for the gw detections, gal`number` for the galaxies in the catalog, s`number` for the percentage luminosity distance error and rep`number` for the repetitions.

 - `single_posteriors` : Some examples of single posteriors.

+- `Catalogs` : Galaxy catalog from MICEcat used for this simulation.